-Apr 19 ~ Arrive in Honiara
+Apr 9 ~ Arrive in Honiara

-Arrive in Honiara for an overnight and to recover from your flights.
+Arrive in Honiara for an overnight to recover from your flights.
 Our local agent will transfer you from the airport to your hotel.
-If you would like to arrive earlier, we can arrange divergent airport transfer and extra nights at the hotel.
+If you would like to arrive earlier, we can arrange divergent airport transfer and extra nights.

-Apr 20 ~ Embark on the Bilikiki
+Apr 10 ~ Embark on the Bilikiki

 Spend the day exploring Honiara on your own and board the ship in the afternoon.
 Relax on board before joining a trip briefing and meeting your new shipmates at the festive welcome dinner.
 Depart that evening for the Russell Islands about 30mi northwest of Guadalcanal Island.
-During daytime transits, you will search for whales, dolphins, and seabirds, and if you want to participate in surveys, you'll learn to use our Rapid Ecological Assessment survey techniques.
-The Solomon Islands have a large number of marine mammals, almost half of which are endemic to the region.
+During transits, you will search for whales, dolphins, and seabirds, and if you want to participate in surveys, you'll learn to use our Rapid Ecological Assessment survey techniques.
+Overnight, you'll pass near to the historic WW II naval battleground of the Iron Bottom Sound, named in remembrance of the dozens of US and Japanese warships and planes that sank there during the Battle of Guadalcanal from 1942 to 1943.

-Apr 21 ~ West Russell Islands
+Apr 11-12 ~ The Russell Islands

 The Russell Islands are made up of two scenic volcanic islands, Pavuvu and Mbanika, with rugged terrain and amazing beaches.
 Their numerous deep, sheltered bays are perfect for coral reef growth and offer exceptional snorkeling.
+Various whales and dolphins inhabit these waters, including a resident pod of short-finned pilot whales as well as spinner, spotted, Fraser's, and Risso's dolphins.
+It is a perfect start to your exploration of the remote waters of the Solomon Islands.

 Explore a variety of fascinating seaward reef environments, including sloping coral gardens and barrier reefs.
 Observe how the abundant fish communities take advantage of food brought to the reef by strong ocean currents and waves.
 Look for adult reef fish like sweetlips and blue tang hiding in the corals while the larger predators circle above.
 Swim through the beam of light illuminating the narrow crevice of the Leru Cut and pop your head out of the water to see the vine-clad vertical rock walls and listen to the soft hum of the jungles above.